-The hepatitis C antibody test is used to see if a person has made any antibodies to HCV.
-If they have, it shows that they have had the infection at some point in their lives.
+The hepatitis C antibody can show if a person’s body has made any antibodies to HCV.
+If they have, this indicates that they have had the infection at some point in their lives.

-If a person has what is called a non-reactive or negative test result, the person will not appear to have HCV.
-However, if the test is given during the window period, the result could be inaccurate.
+A non-reactive or negative test result will generally indicate that a person does not have HCV.
+However, if the person has the test during the window period, they could receive inaccurate results.

-A reactive or positive result tells a doctor that someone has had an HCV infection at some point in their lives.
+A reactive or positive result tells a doctor that the person has had an HCV infection at some point in their lives.
 The result indicates that their body has created antibodies to fight the virus.

-More tests, such as a nucleic acid test for HCV ribonucleic acid (RNA), will show if an HCV infection is still present.
+A nucleic acid test for HCV ribonucleic acid (RNA) will show if an HCV infection is still present.
 This test measures the amount of the virus in the blood.

-Further testing, such as blood tests and a liver biopsy, may be needed to determine the health of a person’s liver.
+Blood tests and a liver biopsy may be necessary to determine the health of a person’s liver.

-There are six strains of HCV, and each one responds to treatment differently.
-Testing may be recommended to work out which strain a person has and to help doctors determine the best treatment options.
+There are various strains of HCV, and each one responds to treatment differently.
+Testing can help a doctor identify the correct strain and determine the best treatment option.

-Although many people affected with HCV do not show symptoms, some may experience the following after an initial infection:
+Many people with HCV do not show symptoms, but some may experience the following after an initial infection: